Police contacted after Ohio State’s Liddell receives threats

 “It was very shocking to have all that happen,” she said.

-The Atlantic Coast Conference’s down year hit rock bottom with fourth-seeded Virginia’s 62-58 loss to 13th-seed Ohio in the West Region, giving the league a woeful 2-5 record in the first round.
+The Atlantic Coast Conference’s down year now includes a bumpy start to the NCAA Tournament.

-ACC Tournament champion Georgia Tech, Virginia Tech, Clemson and North Carolina lost Friday.
-Virginia’s upset loss on Saturday night eliminated the league’s regular-season champion.
+The league got seven bids, but four of those teams – ACC Tournament champion Georgia Tech, Virginia Tech, Clemson and North Carolina – lost in Friday’s first round.
+Duke missed the tournament for the first time since 1995.

-The Cavaliers were the last team to arrive in Indianapolis because of a positive COVID-19 test that forced them to withdraw from the ACC Tournament semifinals and quarantine.

 Eleventh-seeded Syracuse was the league’s only winner Friday, beating San Diego State in the Midwest Region.
 Fourth-seeded Florida State held off UNC Greensboro 64-54 in Saturday’s first round of the East Region.